 I’ve been rock climbing long enough to know the importance of wearing a helmet, even when I’m only cragging.
 One of my best friends had a rock hurled at him from the top of the second pitch of Bonnie’s Roof in the Gunks and smacked his helmet at full force.
 He wasn’t even climbing yet, and the fact that he had the foresight to keep his helmet on during a busy weekend may very well have saved his life.

+Retailing at $75.90, you’ll be hard-pressed to find a better helmet for the price.
 People often moan and groan at helmet prices, but at the end of the day, you have to look at wearing a helmet like having health insurance.
 Ideally, you won’t have to use it but when you do need it, it’s there for your protection.
-Retailing at $75.90, you’ll be hard-pressed to find a better helmet for the price.
-You can purchase the Alpine helmet here or contact their New York rep here (if you are located within the United States).
+Also, storm troopers are cool.

 Disclosure: Gipfel provided product and compensation for this review.
 As always, all opinions are honest and my own.